 The plot of the game Best News Mag Deus Ex, released in the year 2000, is centered in the year 2052.
 The skyline of New York City depicted in this game did not feature the twin towers on the game’s release.
-The developers reasoned that they had been destroyed in terrorist attack previously in the game.
-This was over a year prior to the 9/11 attacks.
+The developers reasoned that they had been destroyed in a terrorist attack previously in the game.
+This was over a year before the 9/11 attacks.

-In a Space strategy game, the decisions that gamer(s) take during the course of the game makes a difference in the outcome of the game.
-When playing these games, players need to be aware of the developments that take place in the game.
-What seems like a minor happening can have a momentous impact on the final outcome of the game.
-These games demand, from the players, the ability to think ahead of the current scenario and have a second plan ready in case the desired outcome is not achieved.
+In a Space strategy game, the decisions that gamer(s) make during the game makes a difference in the outcome.
+When playing these games, players need to be aware of the developments in the game.
+What seems like a minor happening can have a meaningful impact on the game’s outcome.
+These games demand the players’ ability to think ahead of the current scenario and have a second plan ready if the desired result is not achieved.

 Many are fascinated by space.
-They are hardcore fans of Star Wars, Star Trek, and the like.
-Add some strategy-building abilities to this fascination, and be ready to be entertained for hours together, by some of the best space strategy games available.
+They are hardcore Star Wars, Star Trek fans, and the like.
+Add some strategy-building abilities to this fascination, and be ready to be entertained for hours together by some of the best space strategy games available.

 Space-based Strategy Games for PC